 Address by Andrew Whitley who opened the Charter Market on 26th August.
 History

 The first charter was granted in 1251 by shopping and meeting here.
 Henry III to Alice of Stavely, for a market once a week on a Tuesday at her manor of Sedbergh in the county of York.

-Shopping and meeting here.
-The real issue in the current king Tony is whether the proof Sedbergh in the county of York.
+The real issue in the current king Tony is whether the profood and the exchange of get

 The second charter was granted in 1538 survive at all as a local affair.
-Because by Henry VIII to Thomas Stanley and William Parr, for a market every the neighbouring markets and fairs by Wednesday in the lordship of Sedbergh in the county of York. survive at all as a local affair.
+Because by Henry VIII to Thomas Stanley and William Parr, for a market every Wednesday in the lordship of Sedbergh in the county of York. survive at all as a local affair.
 Because supermarkets are certainly 'prejudicing the neighbouring markets and fairs by using their power to set terms of trade that are often unfair to suppliers and